Jeffree Star Cosmetics: 2017

 In January 2017, Star revealed another eye shadow palette, titled "Androgyny".
 It was released in March 2017.
 Star named the palette after his "theme [of] life", and colors featured in the palette dramatically changed.
 He also revealed a "skin frost highlighter palette".
 The company launched "The Star Family Collection" in October 2017.
 Some shade names were made from Star's pet Pomeranians.

 2018

 In January 2018, Star revealed the "Blood Sugar" palette, which included 18 shades highlighting red tones.
-It was released on January 29(PR), and February 10(GLOBAL) respectively in the company's lovesick collection.
+It was released on January 29(PR), and February 10 respectively in the company's lovesick collection.
 For the company's summer collection, Star revealed another palette titled "Thirsty".

 In August 2018, the first East Coast location to carry the cosmetics line was a Morphe Cosmetics store in Paramus, New Jersey.
 In October 2018, the company started selling its products in Belgium and the Netherlands, followed by France in November.

 In November 2018, Star released an "Alien" palette, coinciding with the release of a holiday collection, which contained liquid lipsticks and lip scrubs.
 It included the same number of shades as the "Blood Sugar" palette.
 The aforementioned "skin frost palette", a highlighting palette titled "Supreme Frost Pro", was finally released in December 2018.